Intel Logo

 Intel Logo 2020-present

 The current logo debuted with the release of Tiger Lake.
-It is a stylization of two early emblems and combines their elements.
-Designers brought back the 1968 Intel One design and font but kept the “e” and the rest of the characters.
+It is a stylization of two early emblems, combining their elements.
+Designers brought back the 1968 Intel One design and font, but kept the “e” and the other characters.
 They also repainted the name black, keeping the blue only on the square next to the “i.”

 Font and Colors